47degrees/arrow-slides/src/main/arrow-meta.md

 ![Meta contributors](css/images/meta-contributors.png)

 Note:

-Special thanks to Jorge Castillo who was going to be here today
+[Amanda]

+Thanks to all the people who are bootstraping Meta.
+Not only we are here but also more people who started the project as Raúl Raja and Simon Vergauwen so you can make questions to them as well and special thanks to Jorge Castillo who couldn't be here today.

 ---

-#### Everybody is welcome!
+## Everybody is welcome!
 Join us!

 And help us build...